soumendrak/hashnode/clncv0sqx000208jne8wl1j7w.md

 * We have allowed the submission of proposals till August end.
 There were medical cases where we made exceptions.

 * In this stage of our process, we received over 280 proposals and unfortunately had to reject around 150 of them.
-Our aim was to decrease the number of rejections to below 50 for this round.
-To ensure proposers were aware of their status, we sent multiple reminders through Junction.
-These reminders were sent one week, two weeks, and then one month after the initial submission.
+We aimed to decrease the number of rejections to below 50 for this round.
+To ensure proposers knew their status, we sent multiple reminders through Junction.
+These reminders were sent one week, two weeks, and one month after the initial submission.
 However, we did receive feedback from some proposers who were not receiving emails about Junction's comments.
 As a result, we sent one final reminder email to all proposers to double-check their review comments.

 * Unfortunately, among all the proposals, 99 of them were not able to undergo review due to insufficient materials provided.